-SOCs were collected this year in the second and fourth quarters of 2022 by collecting samples after treatment but before water entered the distribution system.
+SOCs were not required in 2023, and were last tested in the second and fourth quarters of 2019 by collecting samples after treatment but before water entered the distribution system.
 These contaminants include pesticides, explosives and various other organics.
 No SOC's were detected.
 Worcester's surface water supplies have never exceeded MCLs for any VOC's or SOC's.